peterokwara/iota-node/README.md

     merkle tree root: BHKJSBMRSZLFMXJFYE9NHYTZCRAZQHLZTIBTKVNZLVWAXKESPOANYARWQYOYYHONDJYEAMMSOQEGGEPKB
     successfully created merkle tree (took 1s).
     ```
-7. Once it has finished and the `merkle tree root` is displayed after running

-    ```
-    docker-compose logs -f
-    ```

-    You can then copy the `merkle tree root` to the config file in the `iota-node/private_hornet/hornet/config` directory under `coordinator address` as shown below.
+7. Once it has finished and the `merkle tree root` is displayed after running `docker-compose logs -f` as shown above, you can then copy the `merkle tree root` to the config file in the `iota-node/private_hornet/hornet/config` directory under `coordinator address` as shown below.

     ```
     "coordinator":{